This page has been reviewed for AHSP 2017 but is subject to change.

 Can I camp and stay with my equipment?

-We have limited space for camping with your car or trailer in the Yellow and Green observing fields.
-These spaces will go fast, so be sure to register early.
+In all the fields, you can camp with your observing equipment.
+You can keep your car or RV with you in the Yellow or Green observing fields.
+These spaces will go first, so be sure to register early.

 How many meals are being provided?

 Meals are provided on a per day basis.
-You may choose the number of days that you would like meals during registration.
+You may choose the days that you would like meals during registration.
 Each “day” includes lunch and dinner and the following breakfast.

 Example: Friday Lunch and Dinner with Saturday Breakfast for the first day.